OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/add-matlab/edit-script-sh.rst.txt

 Here we will look at the script that actually launches MATLAB ``~/ondemand/dev/bc_my_center_matlab/template/script.sh.erb``.

-By now you should have selected your prefered window manager.
+By now you should have selected your preferred window manager.
 Examples of using XFCE, Mate, and Fluxbox:

 - :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-xfce`
 - :ref:`app-development-tutorials-interactive-apps-add-matlab-wm-mate`